For starters, we measure your stuff against two dozen vital professional and psychological criteria. It's full disclosure. Do you dare?

 "OMG, just read your audit [of another Planned Parenthood communications program].
 I love, love, love it.
 I wish I had met you about seven years ago.
 My communications pieces would be so much better." -- Keiren Havens, Vice President for Development and Community Relations, Planned Parenthood Maryland

-How many times have I had to say, "Your newsletter sucks ... for the usual reasons."
+How many times have I had to say, "Your newsletter sucks at raising money and building retention ... for the usual reasons."

 Despair?
 Au contraire!

 And learn exactly how to fix

 Subject your communications program to the excruciating truth of an Ahern audit

 .
 For the first time, see your communications as they should

 be seen: through donors' and other potential supporters' eyes.

 It doesn't take long.
 It's surprisingly affordable.
 And we get deeply under the sofa cushions.
 [Sample executive summary